exein-io/pulsar/README.md

 If you're interested in contributing to Pulsar — thank you!

 We have a [contributing guide](CONTRIBUTING.md) which will help you getting involved in the project.
+Also check the [Developers](https://pulsar.sh/docs/category/developers) section of the documentation for more information on Pulsar development.

 ## Community